wemgl/wemgl/README.md

 ### Hi there 👋🏾 my name's Wembley

-- 🔭 Senior Software Engineer.
+- 👨🏾‍💻 Senior Software Engineer.
-- 👋🏾 You can reach me at [@wembleyleach](https://twitter.com/@wembleyleach).
+- 📧 You can reach me via email at <a href="mailto:wembley.gl@icloud.com?subject=Hello">wembley.gl@icloud.com</a>.